ontouchstart/cloudflare-page/src/thinking_in_hex.md

-# Inspect random memory with canvas and hexdump.
+# Thinking in hex

 This page and all the code it runs are in one page.
-You can view [the source code](https://github.com/ontouchstart/cloudflare-page/blob/master/src/hex.md).
+You can view [the source code](https://github.com/ontouchstart/cloudflare-page/blob/master/src/thinking_in_hex.md).

+Since we are going to do a lot of machine code programming, it is a good idea to learn to think in [hex](https://en.wikipedia.org/wiki/Hexadecimal).

 <canvas id="canvas"></canvas>
 <pre id="hex"></pre>